🏠 Home πŸ“° AI News πŸ› AI Tools πŸŽ“ Tutorials πŸ’Ό AI Careers β„Ή️ About

 Why Is This Happening?

-Two reasons are reshaping Indian tech hiring right now:
+Two forces are reshaping Indian tech hiring right now — and both of them are structural, not temporary.

 Where Are the Jobs Actually Coming From?

-For the first time ever, the tech sector itself accounts for only 47% of tech job demand.
-The remaining 53% is coming from banks, hospitals, retail chains, and manufacturing companies — all building their own tech teams.
+Here is something that should genuinely surprise every engineering student in India: for the first time ever, the tech sector itself accounts for only 47% of tech job demand.
+The remaining 53% is coming from banks, hospitals, retail chains, logistics companies, and manufacturing firms — all building their own internal technology teams.

-A banking firm hiring a test engineer doesn't get 10,000 applications from people targeting it.
+A banking firm hiring a test engineer does not get 10,000 applications from people targeting it.
 A hospital system looking for a Java developer?
-Far less competition than an Infosys job posting.
+Far less competition than an Infosys or TCS job posting that every engineering college in the country is applying to simultaneously.

 One More Number — Tier 2 Cities